Looking to master YouTube marketing?

 Turns out what works for emails works for social media, and that goes for YouTube too.

 I’ve got a ton of content on my channel, and I’ve been tweaking some of my titles and descriptions as time allows.
 Here’s an example of a description featuring plenty of emojis:

 By the way, you don’t need to do it how I’ve done it – you can pick and choose which emojis you want to use, and if you see something someone else is doing (and it’s working), model it!
 Always model what’s already working!Always model what’s already working!
 Click To Tweet

-Obviously, it takes a little bit of effort to do.
+Crafting descriptions like these takes some effort.
 But if you want to dominate YouTube, you’ve got to focus and put in the effort (more on this later).
 I’m passing on this advice to give you a fighting chance.

 By the way…

 On a PC, you can open your emoji picker by pressing and holding the Windows button with a period (.) or semicolon (;).

 On a Mac, you can open your character viewer by pressing Control + Command + Space.

 If this doesn’t work, you may not be using an up-to-date OS.
 All good – you can still take advantage of a tool like Get Emoji to copy and paste your favorite icons.